Self Driving Car Accidents Trends Chart (2025)

 How Many Self Driving Cars Have Crashed?

-From July 2021 to June 2024, the number of crashes involving ADS-equipped vehicles has fluctuated but generally increased.
+From July 2021 to November 2024, the number of crashes involving ADS-equipped vehicles has fluctuated but generally increased.
 Initially, from July to December 2021, crashes ranged from 8 to 14.
 Moving into 2022, the number steadily increased, peaking at 21 in August.
 The year 2023 saw sharp spikes, especially in July and August, with 29 and 52 crashes respectively.
-Recent trends in 2024 show significant monthly changes, peaking at 40 in May before dropping to 8 in June through June 17.
+Recent trends in 2024 show significant monthly changes, peaking at 67 in October and dropping to a low of 20 in April.
 Understanding these numbers helps identify patterns and causes.

 Understanding the Increase in Self-Driving Car Crashes